seupermission/PyThermometer/README.md

-# Thermometer With Python
+# Thermometer With Python and VBA

 * The projects of Thermometer were made as little tutorials/examples to show the basic technologies :

-  * thedevelopment of GUI/Web Real-Time SerialPort Data Monitor with Python.
+  * The development of GUI/Web Real-Time Serial Port  Monitor with Python.

   * Monitoring serial port devices with the MS Excel